Military history of Italy during World War II: Invasion of Egypt and Operation Compass

 Within a week of Italy's declaration of war on 10 June 1940, the British 11th Hussars had seized Fort Capuzzo in Libya.
-In an ambush east of Bardia, the British captured the Italian 10th Army Engineer-in-Chief, General Lastucci.
-On 28 June Marshal Italo Balbo, the Governor-General of Libya, was killed by friendly fire while landing in Tobruk.
-Mussolini ordered Balbo's replacement, General Rodolfo Graziani, to launch an attack into Egypt immediately.
-Graziani complained to Mussolini that his forces were not properly equipped for such an operation, and that an attack into Egypt could not possibly succeed; nevertheless, Mussolini ordered him to proceed.
+On 28 June, Marshal Italo Balbo, the Governor-General of Libya, was killed by friendly fire.
+Mussolini ordered Balbo's replacement, General Rodolfo Graziani, to launch an attack into Egypt.
+Graziani reported that his forces were not properly equipped, but Mussolini still ordered him to proceed.
 On 13 September, elements of the 10th Army retook Fort Capuzzo and crossed the border into Egypt.
-Lightly opposed, they advanced about 100 km to Sidi Barrani, where they stopped and began entrenching themselves in a series of fortified camps.
+Lightly opposed, they advanced 80 km (50 miles) to Sidi Barrani, then halted and built a series of fortified camps.